 Our lives have slowly moved toward becoming more and more online.
-As the coronavirus outbreak continues to interrupt our normal routines, we’ve turned toward the Internet and video chatting services to keep us connected.
+As the coronavirus outbreak continues to interrupt our normal routines, we’ve turned toward the Internet and video chat services to keep us connected.

 Whether it’s chatting with Facebook, watching live concerts on Instagram, or texting, most of us have been looking for human connections with friends and family in the midst of social distancing and self-quarantines.
 Video chats have become increasingly popular as more people are seeking different ways to hang out with friends and family.